In Our DNA SC - Lancaster Event

 Understand how this program aligns with MUSC's commitment to innovation, ethical research, community collaboration, and the graduation of supported professionals.

-The MSBS program aims to prepare graduates to:
+The MS in Biomedical Sciences program aims to prepare graduates to:

-Upon completion of the MSBS program, graduates will be able to:
+Upon completion of the MS in Biomedical Sciences program, graduates will be able to:

 To advance human health through discovery, innovation, and collaboration by preparing the next generation of biomedical scientists to translate research into real-world impact.